pusher/atom-pair/BlogPost.md

 ####HipChat

-The other way, one that we use quite often, is to invite collaborators over HipChat.
+The other way - one that we use quite often - is to invite collaborators over HipChat.
 We wanted this partly as an easy way of giving collaborators a session ID, but also so that other members of the team could join in if they wanted to.

 If you have admin privileges in a HipChat organization, type `command+shift+p` and go to `AtomPair: Set configuration keys`.
 Enter your HipChat API key and the room you wish the invitation to be sent through.